mnkhouri/embedded-trial/README.md

 ## Setup

 If you are doing this at the Wink office, your workstation is already set up.
 Please skip to the next section.
-If you're doing this on your own, you'll need to install libcurl on your Linux machine/VM.
-For Ubuntu: `sudo apt-get update && sudo apt-get install libcurl4-openssl-dev`.
+If you're doing this on your own, you'll need to install libcurl on your machine:
+- For Ubuntu: `sudo apt-get update && sudo apt-get install libcurl4-openssl-dev`.
+- For OSX: you're already good to go (albeit with an outdate libcurl).